Jdu278/DocMate/backend/README.md

-# MockAuthServer
+# DocMate Backend
 ## Description
-This is a an express server that currently mocks an authorization endpoint.
+This is a an express server that serves as the backend for DocMate.

 ## Installation
 ```